Smit037/Maze_Solver/README.md

+# Maze Solver
+##Description
-Description - This project uses the Wall Follower algorithm to solve a Simply Connected Maze on a Gazebo environment using Robot Operating System (ROS).
+- This project uses the Wall Follower algorithm to solve a Simply Connected Maze on a Gazebo environment using Robot Operating System (ROS).

+##Tools used
-Tools used - Ubuntu, ROS, Gazebo.
+- Ubuntu, ROS, Gazebo.

+##Algorithm
-Algorithm - The Wall Follower algorithm follows a particular wall (right or left) until it reaches the end of the maze.
+- The Wall Follower algorithm follows a particular wall (right or left) until it reaches the end of the maze.

+##Environment
-Environment - Gazebo provides an ideal environment where we can launch the sahayak robot using the following command and build a maze using the building model editor option in gazebo.
+- Gazebo provides an ideal environment where we can launch the sahayak robot using the following command and build a maze using the building model editor option in gazebo.

 Type the following command in the terminal to launch sahayak in gazebo environment : roslaunch sahayak teleop.launch

+##Code
-Code - Develop a node which subscribes values of the distances from neighbouring objects from laser/scan node and publishes the velocities to the nodes of the wheels.
+- Develop a node which subscribes values of the distances from neighbouring objects from laser/scan node and publishes the velocities to the nodes of the wheels.